Frequently Asked Questions

 Before your appointment is scheduled, you’ll be contacted to discuss your needs and determine whether West Michigan Nutrition Therapy (WMNT) is the right fit for you.
 During your initial visit, we’ll review your nutrition habits, preferences, medical history, and current medications, and work together to set realistic, achievable goals.
 Each session includes personalized education to support long-term, sustainable lifestyle changes.

 That’s Ok!
-We do not bill insurance as most insurance companies in Michigan do not cover the cost of a registered dietitian.
-At WMNT, our goal is to make nutrition services affordable and accessible throughout the state.
+WMNT does not bill insurance as most insurance companies in Michigan do not cover the cost of a registered dietitian.
+My goal is to make nutrition services affordable and accessible throughout the state.
 Thanks to the support of private donors and public grants, out-of-pocket costs are kept within reach.
 Fees vary depending on the reason for your visit and the number of follow-up appointments expected.
 All costs will be discussed with you before scheduling.
+Your appointments can be paid through your HSA.

 WMNT follows HIPAA’s Privacy Rules.
 By law, all healthcare information and conversations are kept strictly confidential and will only be shared with others at the individual’s request.